coconutswallow/Guides/_resources/discord-login.md

 ### Hawthorne member and role lookup

-After confirming that the Hawthorne Guild appears in the list, the application requests the user's member record for that guild only:
+After confirming that the Hawthorne Guild appears in the list, the application requests the user's member record for <code>REQUIRED_GUILD_ID</code> (Hawthorne's Guild ID) only:

 ```js
 const r = await fetch(